 If you have ever been to a hospital you may not miss the fact about the long time taken for the nurses to make hourly measurements for vitals and also the bedside works.
 However, if all the patients had wearable devices which can send the signals to a central monitoring unit just imagine the time saved and the ease at which the patients can be monitored, without disturbing them.
-Thus arrives the concept of the internet of things which can bring a new era of medical care in health care.
+Thus arrives the concept of the internet of things

 The routine doctor-patient visits may gradually reduce as IoT devices at home will have sensors which will monitor our health and vitals and help look at ourselves and alert us whenever necessary.